ndmitchell/uniplate/README.md

 With data structures code that does queries and transformations follows a repetitive code structure of the data type (boilerplate) that can bury the usefulness - application of particular functions.
 The library focuses on freeing the code and the programmer of that boilerplate and coupling.

+The library eliminates boilerplate by decoupling the queries and transformations code from data type structure specifics.

 #### What it does

 Uniplate generics library is simple, concise, and fast, and focused on one task: